 In order to successfully derive revenue from our products, we need to supply our customers with products that meet their expectations for quality and functionality in accordance with established specifications.
-Our customers have previously experienced variability in the performance of our instruments and SMRT Cells and we will be manufacturing a new version of our SMRT Cells for the Sequel System.
-We anticipate that our yields on the manufacturing of the new SMRT Cells may initially be below desired levels and we may also experience manufacturer.
+Our customers have previously experienced variability in the performance of our instruments and SMRT Cells and we are manufacturing a new version of our SMRT Cells for the Sequel System.
+Our production of the new SMRT Cells has initially been and may in the future be below desired levels and we have experienced and may experience in the future manufacturing delays, product defects and SMRT Cell variability, especially as we transfer production of our SMRT Cells to a high-volume manufacturer.
 There is no assurance that we will be able to manufacture our products so that they consistently achieve the product specifications and quality that our customers expect, including those products and specifications that may be developed pursuant to the Roche Agreement.
 Problems in the design or quality of our products may have a material adverse effect on our brand, business, financial condition, and operating results, and could result is us losing our ISO certifications.
 If we were to lose our ISO certification, then our customers, including Roche, might choose not to purchase products from us.
 There is also no assurance that we will be able to increase manufacturing yields and decrease costs, or that we will be successful in forecasting customer demand or manufacturing and supply costs.
 Furthermore, we may not be able to increase manufacturing to meet anticipated demand.
-An inability to manufacture products and components that consistently meet specifications, in necessary quantities and at commercially acceptable costs, will have a negative material impact on our business, financial condition and results of operations.
+An inability to manufacture products and components that consistently meet specifications, in necessary quantities and at commercially acceptable costs, will have a negative material impact on our business, financial condition.